How do you like your GMT watch – Office or Traveller?

 Both use a very vintage inspired design palette assembled in a relatively modern manner.
 Both are quite austere, with simple repeated shapes, and touches of luxury only via the use of colour and applied indices.

 But there are significant differences too.
 The Tudor sticks to a GMT bezel, colouring it in a subdued Pepsi-style in homage to its Rolex forebears.
 The bezel is 48-click, which limits it use to the primary scale.
 There is no lume on the bezel at all, only the dial and hands light up.
 There is also no corresponding 0-24 scale on the dial, the bezel is the only place to read the GMT hand against.
-The Tudor is also only variable by strap (steel, leather or NATO).
+The Tudor is also only variable by strap (steel, leather or military style).
 And it definitely leans to the vintage end of the spectrum.

 Dare I say the Mido offers more here, with a 0-60 uni-directional bezel to add a further complication of minute timing.
 It is also 120-click (which would have been better on the Tudor and was used on the previous Rolex versions, being the lowest common denominator of 24 and 60) and it has a high gloss ceramic insert with a lume pip, rather than the simple alloy insert on the Tudor.
 The bezel action is crisp and precise, with good alignment and minimal play.
 The top surface of the ceramic insert is also fascinating.
 Is it black?
 Not quite.
 Blue?
 I don’t think so.
 Slate grey?
 Perhaps that is as near as I can describe it.
 It both compliments and contrasts with the dial and hands very well, and as with many darker tones, the colours change in different lighting.
 The Mido also has a fixed 0-24 scale on the shallow-sloped chapter ring, executed in black and blue to differentiate day and night.